A few things to note:

 - So now each point on the map coincides with an ad.
 That way I can see what time the yard sale starts, if I want to skip certain locations once I get going and start running low on time, so I can remember what they are selling, etc. This has been a lifesaver for me!

-- The next morning I wake up early and head out!
-Basically (in Utah, anyway) the only good times to yard sale are between 8-10 (most sales start at 8).
-Once you hit 10 or 10:30am basically all the good stuff is gone, so it's probably not worth your time.
+- Don't bother going late.
+Once you hit 10 or 10:30am pretty much all the good stuff is gone, so it's probably not worth your time.
+Sure, you can get lots of free stuff that people don't want to haul to the thrift store and are happy to give away, but it's the stuff no one else wanted for the most part.
 Plus, I don't want to spend my entire day yardsaling (it's tiring and sucks your gas!) so I try to cut myself off early.

 - I didn't wake up early enough.
 We were up late the night before so I woke up naturally rather than setting an alarm, figuring my kids would wake me up early enough.
 I don't recommend this.
-I didn't get out the door until after 8, and my first cluster was 30 minutes away.
-That was dumb because I wasted the best yardsaling window.
+I didn't get out the door until after 8, and my first cluster of houses was 30 minutes away.
+That was dumb because I spent the perfect yardsaling window of time driving!
 Not doing that again.
 If you're going to go, then get up and GO, and do it RIGHT!

-- I drove too far away.
-I try to find multiple appealing ads that are all in the same area, a "cluster" if you will.
+- I started at the farthest point first.
+I try to find multiple appealing ads that are all in the same area, a “cluster” if you will.
 There were a TON of ads in my city (Draper) and the city next to mine (Sandy).
-However, at the last minute I decided to drive to my farthest point first.
-I did this because the ad said it was a big neighborhood yard sale, 20+ houses.
+However, at the last minute I decided to drive to my farthest point first because the ad said it was a big neighborhood yard sale, 20+ houses.
 That's normally a gold mine!
 However, the ad didn't have an exact address, it only listed the city and then directions from the freeway.
 Turns it out was SO FAR AWAY!
 It took me like, 45 minutes to get there.
-Once there the neighborhood sale was much smaller than the ad said, and was a big bust.
+Once there the neighborhood sale was much smaller than the ad said (which is common, you'll find), and was a big bust.
 I wasted all my good yardsaling time driving and didn't get much to show for it.
 Moral of the story?

 - Even if the ad sounds appealing, if it's too far away don't bother unless there are tons of other great-sounding ads really close to it, and you wake up early enough to get there right when the sale starts.

 - I believed the ads.
-In the lower-income area all the ads said, "Big, multi-family yard sale!" however, when I got there the sales were ALL tiny.
+I went to one area in particular that ended up being super low-income, and I didn't take the time to realize that when looking at the map.
+The ad said, “Big, multi-family yard sale!” however, when I got there the sales were ALL tiny.
 I'm not sure how to advise you to avoid this problem, except to take into account the area you are going to.
 Look on a map.
 If they live in a cul de sac or a structured community, they very well could have multiple families on board.
 If it's just a street of normal houses, the chances are more unlikely.
 I wouldn't even bother unless there are lots of other great ads in that same area, and the area is a nice one.

 - Use Google maps, and zoom into street view to look at the house you are going to.
-I hate to say it, but if it's a junky, broken-down house, the stuff will probably be junky and broken down.
+I hate to say it, but if it's a junky, dirty, broken-down house, the stuff will probably be junky, dirty, and broken down.
 It's nice to see what you're getting into before making the drive.

-- Make a list of actual items needed so you can stay on-track.
+- Again, make a list!
+Write down a list of actual items needed so you can stay on-track.
 You must have a plan or you'll just come home with unnecessary things!

 - Negotiate, negotiate, negotiate!
-If it comes down to a dollar or two, I will usually suck it up...but I'm working on not doing that!
+If it comes down to a dollar or two, I will usually suck it up…but I'm working on not doing that!
 Every dollar counts, especially in yardsaling. $1 could buy you an entire children's picnic table, so value your dollar!
 Aim for about 40% less.
 If it says $10, offer $6.
 If it says $20, offer $12.
 You'll be surprised at what they will sell their stuff for.
 And if they don't accept your offer, they will almost ALWAYS come back with a counter offer that is less than their original price.
-RARELY do people hold fast to their price.
+You don't want to be obnoxious, but rarely do people hold fast to their price.
 Yard sales for people to get rid of their stuff, and hopefully make a buck while doing it.
 Most people would rather take something than nothing!
+Oh, and side tip, do all your shopping then negotiate one lump price for everything at the end rather than haggling item by item as you go.
+You'll get a better deal, and be less annoying, that way.

 - Ignore outliers.
 If there is an awesome-sounding ad that is way far away, or is in an area with no other good ads, ignore it.
 Don't make my mistake.